payeezy/payeezy-deprecated/ruby/payeezy/README.md

 # Payeezy

-TODO: Write a gem description
+Integrate the Payeezy API with this ruby gem

 ## Installation